Hack 4 Good

 “This version of Share.Life was just the beginning, focussing on work.
 In the future, we hope it can be extended to cater for other situations, such as joining a sports team or other social group,” says Nick.

 “There’s such an immense opportunity for technology to make a difference to people’s lives,” he says.
-“It was great getting in a room with a bunch of passionate people to work on some of these problems.”
+“Hack 4 Good was such a great opportunity to get in a room with a bunch of passionate people to work on some of these problems.”

 “Being a part of the event made me realise how much work needs to go into helping these individuals and how little is actually done.
 Some 20% of Australians are living with a disability, and if we don’t design inclusively, we are effectively excluding 20% of our community.”